 Main points to consider when refinancing

-- Are you repayments less?
+- Are your repayments less?
 It is essential that you check this detail.
-Less interest does not always mean lower payments, so remember to take into account upfront and ongoing fees as well as the loan term you’re asking for, and use a comparison rate calculator to determine the cheaper option.
+Less interest does not always mean lower payments, so remember to take this into account upfront.
+Don’t forget to include any ongoing fees.

 - You don’t pay more interest over the loan term.
 If you extend the loan term, you may end up paying more in interest throughout the loan, despite lower repayment amounts.

 - The loan has the features that you want.
-If you wish to make extra repayments; repay the loan early; use a redraw facility or an insurance product bundle, make sure the new lender offers this.
+If you wish to make extra repayments, such as repaying the loan early, make sure the new lender offers this.

 - The lender is legitimate.
 Many lenders operate in the car finance space, and it is your responsibility to choose one that is reputable.
-See how transparent the lender is with rates and fees and how easy they are to contact before deciding on a new loan.
+See how transparent the lender is with rates and fees, and check independent reviews before deciding on a new loan.

 If you decide to refinance, bear the following in mind when comparing loans:

 - Interest rate.
 Make sure you compare the interest rate across all the car loans available to you.
-The lower the interest rate, the better, so try and find a loan that gives you a low interest rate to help save you money.
+The lower the interest rate, the better, so try and find a loan that will help save you money.

 - Flexibility in repayments.
 Flexibility in repayments is a significant comparison point.
 Can you make weekly, fortnightly or monthly payments?
 It’s also essential to check if the car loan allows you to make additional repayments so that you can pay off your car loan quicker.
 If repayment flexibility is vital to you, ensure the lender offers the options you need.

 - Additional fees.
 Most refinancing loans have fees you may be liable to pay.
-Understand all the costs you may have to pay both upfront and over time and look for a refinancing option with the least fees to help you save money throughout the loan term.
+Understand all the costs you may have to pay both upfront and over time.
+Look for a refinancing option with the least fees to help you save money throughout the loan term.

 - Maximum loan amount.
 Each refinancing option may have different maximum loan amounts that you can borrow.
 If you have a specific figure in mind, look for a loan that allows you to borrow this amount.